ucatie/CarND-Capstone/CarND-Capstone/README.md

 Using RGB, All channels, Histogram only for feature space I got 97% accuracy on red 1290 green 213 yellow 203 unknown 56 images.

+might require installation of these packages: sudo pip install -U scikit-learn sudo pip install -U scikit-image sudo pip install -U Pillow sudo pip install -U matplotlib

 #### tl_classifier
+node to classify images using the trained svc. parameters are used to define the svc model file.

+#### tl_classifier_test
+node to classify images of the data_gt or data_test folder.
+Uses the trained svc and calls tl_classifier code. parameters are used to define the data folder and svc model file.

+roslaunch tl_detector test_classifier.launch

 #### helper tool